contentful/forma-36/MIGRATION.md

 ### Migrate all components to v4 with one command

-We focused on improving your experience and allowing fast and painless migration to version 4.
-You can run just one codemod command and migrate the whole project to use version 4.
+We focused on improving your experience and creating a seamless migration to version 4.
+As such, you can run one codemod command and migrate the whole project to version 4.

 ```bash
 npx @contentful/f36-codemod